Article first published June 2015, updated May 2019

 To help illustrate, consider these two email campaigns promoting Campaign Monitor.
 One doesn’t use the BAB formula and focuses on features, and one uses the BAB formula to focus on benefits.

 Using the BAB formula

-As you can see in the first email (Before BAB), the copy is largely focused on the product features and support and does little to speak to the pain points and desires of the target audience.
+In the first email (without BAB), the copy is largely focused on the product features and support and does little to speak to the pain points and desires of the target audience.

-So when you are creating your next marketing offer email, make sure to focus your copy on the benefits your reader will get from using whatever product or service you’re offering them.
-You can use the BAB copywriting technique to help with this, but there are also others such as the PAS formula and 4P’s technique which are equally as effective.
+So, when you’re creating your next marketing offer email, make sure to focus your copy on the benefits your reader will get from using whatever product or service you’re offering them.
+You can use the BAB copywriting technique to help with this, but there are also others, such as the PAS formula and 4P’s technique, which are equally as effective.

 When you present someone with an offer, like a new product you’ve just launched, for example, your readers will have some natural hesitation and anxiety towards it.

 This can be caused by any number of things, including: